Proofreading FAQs

 I accept most file formats, such MS Office e.g. Word, or PDF.
 I can also work on your own equipment if your security systems require it.

-I can amend your website directly if you want to add me to your CMS, for example, Wordpress.
+I can amend your website directly if you want to add me to your CMS, for example, Wordpress, or work online using software such as GoProof or GoogleDocs.

 • Don't proofreaders just use AI and spellcheckers?

-I have access to a selection of useful tools such as the spellcheck function in MS Word and specialist software such as PerfectIT, among others.
+I have access to a selection of useful digital tools, such as the spellcheck function in MS Word and PerfectIT, both locally stored licences.

-I aim to keep informed of any new technology that will make the editing process smoother and more efficient but without compromising on the quality of the end result.
+I aim to keep informed of any new technology that will make the editing process smoother and more efficient to ensure I can give you the very best proofreading service, but without compromising on the quality of the end result.

 If you have any concerns in this area, please do have a chat with me.